2 - 9

 The Trail extends sixteen miles through central Oakland County and five towns.

 The Trail passes through urban and rural settings as part of a planned cross-Michigan trail system.

 The Trail features several different surfaces; this Rochester photo shows a crushed limestone trail surface.

 Locate trailheads, parking, services and more with our trail map — now updated.

-The annual Fall Classic event attracts participants and sponsors alike.
+Events like the annual Cruisin' For the Trails attract participants and sponsors alike.
 Join us for a fun day on the Trail!

 The Clinton River is never far from the Trail, often with scenic overlooks and views.